When we first spent 2 days in Dublin, we knew right away we needed to go back to see more of this green-hued country.

 Click here to check the latest price and read more reviews about the Dublin Pass.

 Read next: Things to do in Doolin Ireland

 Day trips from Dublin

-So after spending two days in Dublin, I decided to go on a day trip from Dublin to the Cliffs of Moher, and I can’t stress enough how amazing that experience was!
-I have never seen such a natural beauty like that one.
+So after spending 2 days in Dublin, we decided to go on a day trip from Dublin to the Cliffs of Moher, and we can’t stress enough how amazing that experience was.
+We have never seen such a natural beauty like that one.

 Kilkenny – A gorgeous medieval town in southeast Ireland.
 Kilkenny’s main attractions are churches, abbeys, and cathedrals because the city has deep religious roots.

 Highlights in Kilkenny: Kilkenny Castle, St. Canice’s Cathedral, Black Abbey, Jerpoint Abbey Ruins, St. Mary’s Cathedral, Rothe House, and Smithwick’s Experience.

 Belfast – Capital of Northern Ireland, the city is the economic engine of the country, and it’s full of historical and cultural places.
 On top of that, Belfast is very close to the Giant’s Causeway and many Game of Thrones locations.

 Highlights of Belfast: Titanic Belfast, St. George’s Market, Belfast City Hall, Crumlin Road Gaol, and Belfast Castle.